Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - **Secondary Service Connection** New disability that is connected to a pre-existing service connected disorder

-- **Lay Evidence** Any evidence or statements by a person without specialized education
+- **Lay Evidence** Any evidence or statements by a person without specialized education.
+It can be used to describe the onset, serverity, frequency and length of time of any findings

 - **Combat Service** Legal finding of fact pertaining to injuries sustained on a battle field.
 The veteran will provide proof it can be accepted if the lay evidence is consistent  with the circumstances , conditions and hardships of service.
 The main important question is whether the current claimed injury is relatd to the combt injury.
 The VA claims adjudicator will have determined whether a veteran served in a combat

--